 A: Dr Vu and her staff can provide you with our before and after photos of our existing patients, to look at the possible outcome of your intended surgery.
 This is intended to help you see what the possible outcome may be, and aid in the surgical planning process.

 Q: WHAT KIND OF INFORMATION DO YOU HAVE ABOUT MY PROCEDURE?

-A: You may chooste to look at a video about the procedure(s) you are contemplating.
-Brochures are also available, which you may read and/or take home.
+A: You may choose to watch a video about the procedure(s) you are contemplating.
+Brochures are also available for you to read and take home with you.
 Many of our staff have had cosmetic surgery and you may talk with them about their experience and feelings about their results.

 Q: HOW MUCH WILL MY PROCEDURE COST?

 A: When you meet with the Patient Coordinator, she will discuss the fees and costs of your desired reconstructive or cosmetic procedure.
 If you have a specific date in mind, we will do our best to accommodate your schedule.
 There will be a $500.00 scheduling fee that is due upon the time you decide to schedule your surgery.
 The scheduling fee will be credited to your other surgical fees.

 Once you have scheduled your surgery, you will then come in for a preoperative appointment, where you will have a chance to talk through your surgery again with Dr. Vu.
 During this time, you will also have the chance to ask any questions you may have, go over your surgical consent form, have your blood test ordered, and pay the remainder of your surgical fees.